Undergraduate Courses

 Sensory ecology investigates how animals extract information from the physical and social environment.
 All animals acquire and use information, but the sensory systems involved vary dramatically.
 Bats echolocate.
 Birds see ultraviolet colors.
 Electric eels shock their prey.
 Spiders communicate chemically.
 How do these processes work, and why did they evolve?
 In this course, we explore the mechanisms and functions of animal communication.
 We first review the different senses, emphasizing physiology and neurobiology.
 We then examine how animals use sensory information in foraging, mate choice, cooperation, anti-predator defense and mimicry.
 M. Stoddard

-EEB 346 Biology of Coral Reefs Spring STL
+EEB 346 Biology of Coral Reefs Spring SEL

 EEB 351 Epidemiology: An Ecological and Evolutionary Perspective (also GHP 351) Spring

-EEB 403 Genes and Neurons Underlying Behavioral Evolution Spring
+EEB 403 Genes and Neurons Underlying Behavioral Evolution Not offered this Spring

 How do genes and neural circuits encode behavior?
 How have genes and circuits evolved to generate the incredible diversity of behaviors we see across the animal kingdom?
 This course will explore these questions with emphasis on recent advances in the primary literature.
 Each class will focus on a specific behavior with a lecture introducing what is known about its genetic and neural basis followed by a discussion of a paper that builds on that knowledge to examine how the behavior evolves.
 A major goal of the class will be to learn how to critique contemporary research, generate new hypotheses, and design experiments to test those hypotheses.
 L. McBride